timescale/promscale/docs/sql_api.md

 # Function API Reference

-This page is a reference for the functions available in timescale-prometheus.
+This page is a reference for the functions available in Promscale.

 A description of the usage of these functions, and examples can be found in [our description of the sql schema](sql_schema.md)